-Determination of Nickel Chloride Concentration in Ni electroplating baths
+Determination of Nickel Chloride concentration in Nickel plating baths

 Nickel chloride plays a key role in nickel plating baths, a galvanic process used to coat various materials, including iron, copper, brass, steel and zamak, for both decorative and technical-functional purposes.
 The composition of the nickel plating bath can be modulated by varying the concentration of components and operating conditions, allowing specific coating characteristics to be obtained according to application requirements.
 Nickel chloride, in particular, is essential to ensure proper anodic dissolution and improve the conductivity of the bath.
 Monitoring and analysis of its concentration is critical to ensure uniform nickel deposition and avoid defects in the coating, such as burning or nodularity.